Nitrogen has an atomic number 7 with an electronic configuration of 1s² 2s² 2p³. This means those 7 electrons are across these three orbitals.

-The nitrogen atom has seven electrons.
-Of these, two electrons are located in the inner orbit, similar to the carbon electron configuration.
+Of these seven electrons, two electrons are located in the inner orbit, akin to the carbon electron configuration.

 Nitrogen ground state electron configuration